mahadeb-ai/mahadeb-ai.github.io/index.md

 ## About Me

-Mahadeb Mandal is currently a research scholar at **Nanyang Technological University (NTU), Singapore**, working under the supervision of **Prof. Kelin Xia**.
+Mahadeb Mandal is currently a second-year PhD student at **Nanyang Technological University (NTU), Singapore**, working under the supervision of **Prof. Kelin Xia**.
 His academic journey is rooted in a strong passion for mathematics and artificial intelligence, with his current research focused on the intersection of **Topological Data Analysis (TDA)** and **Deep Learning**.
 He aims to uncover meaningful geometric and topological structures in complex data, contributing to advancements in data-driven science and intelligent systems.

 ---